DATAGerry/DATAGerry/docs/source/conception/modules/processmanagement.rst

 adding a new service
 --------------------
-To add a new service to NetCMDB, write your own implementation of AbstractCmdbService and add a service definition to ProcessManager.
+To add a new service to dataGerry, write your own implementation of AbstractCmdbService and add a service definition to ProcessManager.